Thick As Thieves Beginner Stealth Guide: 5-Step Heist Plan, Gear Priority & Co-op Roles

 |---|---|

-| Use co-op roles | One player watches routes while the other commits to the risky interaction. |
+| Divide co-op roles | One player watches patrols and calls abort signals.
+The other commits to the objective only when the route is clear. |

-| Abort early | If suspicion starts chaining, leave with partial success instead of turning one mistake into a failed run. |
+| Abort early on alert chain | If suspicion starts building, leave with partial success.
+One clean reset beats a noisy extraction. |

 Route Before Loot